|

 When I first learned about the dangers of cleaning products, I found that there were hardly any natural alternatives available.

-You had to make everything yourself, and finding DIY recipes on the internet was hard.
+You had to make everything yourself, and finding DIY recipes online was difficult.
 But things have changed so much over the years, in a good way.
-And now you have so many more options.
+Now, you have so many more options.

 So you really have no excuse.
-It’s time to ditch and switch for your health and your family’s health.
+It’s time to ditch and switch your toxic cleaning products for you and your family’s health.

 (This post may contain affiliate links.
 Read my full disclosure statement here.)